benjahmin-koenigsberg/SBA-307-Websites/README.md

 ● Include at least one dropdown menu.

+- see message form on about page
-- see navbar is mobile view
+- see navbar ii mobile view

 ● text, gifs and images